SSARCandy/Coherent-Line-Drawing/README.md

 ### Enviroment

 It should work fine in Windows/Linux/MacOS.
-But I only tested it in Windows enviroment.
+But I only tested it in Windows and macOS.

 ### Pre-Build Version

-You can download pre-build version at [here](https://github.com/SSARCandy/Coherent-Line-Drawing/releases/download/1.0.0/release-windows.zip).
+You can download pre-build version at [here](https://github.com/SSARCandy/Coherent-Line-Drawing/releases).
-Please note that this pre-build is for Windows, you can build Mac/Linux version from source.
+Includeing Windows and macOS versions.

 ## Screenshot